Decreasing Term Insurance

 Are there any considerations with a Decreasing Term policy?

-A Decreasing Term policy isn’t particularly suitable for those with an interest-only repayment mortgage, due to the capital debt being repaid when the mortgage term comes to an end.
+A Decreasing Term policy isn’t particularly suitable for those with an interest-only repayment mortgage, due to the capital debt needing to be repaid when the mortgage term comes to an end.

-A Level Term policy may be more suitable if you’re looking to cover more than the costs of your mortgage and means you could leave a lump sum for your loved ones.
+A Level Term policy may be required if you’re looking to cover more than just the costs of your mortgage, such as leaving a lump sum for your loved ones.

 Decreasing term policies do not cover you for life – if you don’t want to limit the period of time which you’re covered for, a Whole of Life policy might be worth looking into.

 You can purchase a Decreasing Term policy for yourself or for you and a partner – known as a Single or Joint policy respectively.
-A consideration with a Joint Decreasing Term policy is that when either of the two holders of the policy die, the other person will not be covered by the Joint policy any longer and will require a new policy to make sure they’re protected.
+A Joint Decreasing Term policy is sometimes cheaper but it will only pay out once when one of either policy holders die.
+The remaining person will be left without any cover from the Joint policy and will require a new policy if they wish to have financial protection.
 Bearing this in mind, it may be more beneficial to set up two Single Decreasing Term policies – ensuring that no matter what happens, both partners are protected.

 Typically, protection plans have no cash-in value and cover will cease at the end of the term, or if premiums are not maintained.